MicrosoftDocs/visualstudio-docs/docs/msbuild/customize-your-build.md

 When you need to set a property or define a target for an individual project that overrides any prior settings, put that logic in the project file after the final import.
 In order to do this in an SDK-style project, you first have to replace the SDK-style attribute with the equivalent imports.
 See [How to use MSBuild project SDKs](how-to-use-project-sdk.md).

 > [!NOTE]
-> The MSBuild engine reads in all imported files during evaluation, before starting build execution for any project (including any `PreBuildEvent`), so these files are not expected to be modified by the `PreBuildEvent` or any other part of the build process.
+> The MSBuild engine reads in all imported files during evaluation, before starting build execution for a project (including any `PreBuildEvent`), so these files are not expected to be modified by the `PreBuildEvent` or any other part of the build process.
 Any modifications do not take effect until the next invocation of *MSBuild.exe* or the next Visual Studio build.
+Also, if your build process contains many project builds (as with multitargeting or building dependent projects), then imported files, including *Directory.build.props* are read when evaluation occurs for each individual project build.

 ### Use case: multi-level merging